rajeshrinet/pystokes/docs/sphinx/_build/html/_sources/phoreticUnbounded.rst.txt

-Phoresis: in the unbounded domain
+Phoresis in an unbounded domain
 ==================================

 Phoretic motion in an infinite space